 What should I do once I get home?

-Your doctor may recommend two to three weeks off work after the operation to give your body the best chance of recovery.
+Your doctor may recommend four to six weeks off work after the operation to give your body the best chance of recovery.

-Shower or wash daily.
-Wash your wound area with mild soap and pat it dry with a towel.
+Shower or wash daily and wash your wound area with mild soap.
+Pat dry with a towel.